Neuroscience and Rehabilitation Laboratory

 General Description of Student Activities

-Students will have an opportunity to learn about the clinical research process, develop emerging research skills and develop a greater understanding of occupational therapy research with a motor and rehabilitation neuroscience focus.
+Students will have an opportunity to learn about the clinical research process, develop emerging research skills, and develop a greater understanding of the motor and rehabilitation neuroscience that underpins occupational therapy.

-Students work collaboratively with Dr. Philip and other lab members on current research initiatives, attend regular lab team meetings and gain an understanding of current lab initiatives and the peer-reviewed literature in this area of study.
-Students are trained in and apply behavioral research techniques and procedures specific to the lab.
-After training, students may have the opportunity to work with healthy adults and research participants who have peripheral nerve injuries.
-Students will then gain experience collecting, organizing and analyzing research data under the guidance and mentorship of Dr. Philip.
-In the final year of the directed clinical research experience, students are mentored in writing a journal-ready manuscript either individually or in small groups.
-Students will have opportunities to present their work at local and national conferences.
+Students work collaboratively with Dr. Philip and other lab members on current research initiatives, attend regular lab team meetings, and gain an understanding of current lab initiatives and the peer-reviewed literature in this area of study.
+Students will participate in ongoing research projects, which may include training and application of behavioral and neuroscientific research techniques.
+As part of this process, students may have the opportunity to analyze clinical research data, discuss and review the scientific literature, or work with research participants including individuals with peripheral nerve injuries.
+Students will then gain experience collecting, organizing, and analyzing research data under the guidance and mentorship of Dr. Philip.

 Examples of Projects

-- Behavioral Impact of Nerve Injury: Identifying how peripheral nerve injuries affect hand usage for occupational activities
+- Behavioral Impact of Nerve Injury: Identifying how peripheral nerve injuries affect hand usage and participation

 - Interhemispheric Connectivity: Measure how neural connectivity between the cerebral hemispheres contributes to hand dominance

 - Motor Learning: Enhance skill learning to facilitate adaptation and rehabilitation